Biology - 9th grade

 Physics will include Newtonʹs law of universal gravitation, Keplerʹs laws of planetary motion, Doppler effect, Rutherford‐Bohrʹs model of the atom, Planckʹs formula of a photon energy, nuclear fission and fusion, Einsteinʹs theory of relativity, and inverse‐square law for light luminosity are among topics for class discussions in the course.
 The emphasis will be on physics concepts, laws, and theories will allow students to understand better the nature of the physical world.

 ASTRONOMY (12th Grade)

 "The intellect is our gift--a rational belief in the existence of a Creator and of an ordered universe. he created and governs, played a crucial role in the rise of science, in Western Culture, and in all of its great creative advances."
 Fr.
 Stanley Jaki,PhD Physics, Phd Theology, Benedictine Monk, and Guest Lecturer at The Montfort Academy.

-The key concepts and related content that define the AP Biology course and exam are organized around a few underlying principles which encompass the core scientific principles, theories and processes governing living organisms and biological systems.
+The key concepts and related content that define the Advanced Biology course and exam are organized around a few underlying principles which encompass the core scientific principles, theories and processes governing living organisms and biological systems.
 These ideas include Evolution, Cellular Processes, Genetics and Information Transfer and Biological Systems Interactions.
 Every now and then Advanced Chemistry is offered, a course geared toward students with interests in chemical and physical sciences, as well as any of the biological sciences.
 The course aims to prepare students to take the AP Chemistry exam toward the end of the academic year.
-AP Chemistry topics include atomic theory, chemical bonding, phases of matter, solutions, types of reactions, chemical equilibrium, reaction kinetics, electrochemistry, and thermodynamics.
+Advanced Chemistry topics include atomic theory, chemical bonding, phases of matter, solutions, types of reactions, chemical equilibrium, reaction kinetics, electrochemistry, and thermodynamics.